 During the 2015-2016 school year, a group of 20 students who had previously traveled to Lesotho on a service-learning trip formed the Lesotho Nutrition Initiative, to help turn our vision into reality.
 Their dedication to the children of Lesotho continues to inspire students.
-Last year, Wittenberg University teamed up with area schools to pack over 435,000 meals that arrived in Lesotho last June.
 In addition to holding packing events at Wittenberg, we also partner with area schools to host smaller packing events.
-In the 2018/2019 school year, we will have packed over 700,000 meals at 25 different schools and churches.
+In the 2018/2019 school year, we will have packed over 800,000 meals at 25 different schools and churches.
 By the end of this year, LNI will have packed over 1 million meals for Lesotho.

 Help us continue to make an impact on malnutrition and stunting in Lesotho by donating today.
 We thank you in advance for your support and consideration.